CUYAMA OAKS XP

 WDRA 50, 25 and 15 mileage point rides daily

 These distance are subject to change due to weather and land owner restrictions

-This is the 18th year of our popular ride in New Cuyama, located in the grasslands and oak covered foothills between Bakersfield and Santa Maria.
+This is the 19th year of our popular ride in New Cuyama, located in the grasslands and oak covered foothills between Bakersfield and Santa Maria.
 When the wildflowers and spring grasses are blooming its one of the most beautiful places on earth.
 The Cuyama Ride has always been very popular and in the past we were required to limit entries.
 I wish that were still a problem and it probably is once again because of the low entry limit due to the Covid Pandemic.
 We still need to have a reasonably accurate idea of the number of participants.
-We will continue with the same fee structure that we have used in the past.
-The reality is that ride attendance throughout the sport has declined to the point we sometimes wonder how long the sport, as we have known it, will keep going.

 Jon and Mari Jones, ranchers on Cottonwood Road, allowed us to camp on their property in the past, but we moved the camp next door to the Hassett Thomson Ranch due to the recent wet years.
 We are hoping to be back to the Jones Ranch where we can camp under the oak trees once again.
 There are trails connecting his property to the trails south of the North Fork, so we’re able to use all the scenic loops near the mountains that we have in the past.
 Once again, Jon has checked with neighbors to the west for access to lands we haven’t been able to use in the past.
 Jon remains our contact for keeping everything in place for the ride.
 Historical information of the area is available on our expanded Cuyama information page under 2021 XP Rides and Dates.

 Address for Health Certificates: Jones Ranch, 2401 Cottonwood Canyon Road, New Cuyama, CA 93254